Brahmaputra Valley Film Festival: History

-The third edition of the festival was organized in the year 2015 on 24, 25 and 26 April at Pragjyoti ITA Centre, Machkhowa, Guwahati.
+The third edition of the festival was organized in the year 2015 on the 24th, 25th and 26th of April at Pragjyoti ITA Centre, Machkhowa, Guwahati.
 Some of the important renowned film personalities such as Rajkumar Hirani, Kunal Kapoor, Rajkumar Rao, Shimit Amin, Patralekha Paul and Amit Roy participated at the film festival apart from the filmmakers and film enthusiasts from all across Northeast.
-Khawnglung Run, Riders of the Mists, Crossing Bridges, Ri- Homeland of Uncertainty, Raag and Othelo were some of the highly acclaimed films from the northeast were screened at the festival.
+Khawnglung Run, Riders of the Mists, Crossing Bridges, Ri: Homeland of Uncertainty, Raag and Othelo were some of the highly acclaimed films from the northeast were screened at the festival.
 Jivitesh Mazumdar's Lotkon was the winner of Brahmaputra Valley Short Film contest 2015.
 Kamal Paran's Mirrage and Porag Gogoi's A River Island Tale won the 1st and 2nd runner up titles respectively.
 Renowned and legendary Assamese filmmaker Shri Abdul Majid was Awarded with the Lifetime Achievement Award for the year 2015.

-The fourth edition of the festival 2016 was held on 22, 23 and 24 July at Pragjyoti ITA Centre, Guwahati.
+The fourth edition of the festival 2016 was held on 22nd, 23rd and 24th of July at Pragjyoti ITA Centre, Guwahati.
 The three day festival was filled with various events in the presence of the eminent film personalities like Imtiaz Ali, Prakash Jha, Ritesh Shah, Vandana Kataria and Amrit Pritam.
-Apart from the top 15 films from the short film contest, various films from different states of Northeast India such as Kima's Lode Beyond The Class, Out of the Blue, Eibusu Yaohanbiyu, Tezpur 1962 My Country Land, One Last Question, The Head Hunter, Doronir Nirola Poja were screened as the festival.
+Apart from the top 15 films from the short film contest, various films from different states of Northeast India such as Kima's Lode Beyond The Class, Out of the Blue, Eibusu Yaohanbiyu, Tezpur 1962 My Country Land, One Last Question, The Head Hunter, Doronir Nirola Poja were screened at the festival.
 Yesteryears Assamese actor Smt.
-Jnanada kakoti was honored with the Lifetime Achievement Award in this year.
+Jnanada Kakoti was honored with the Lifetime Achievement Award in this year.
 The short film contest winner for the year was Romi Meitei from Manipur for his film Colour of Water.
 Meghalaya's Badeimon Kharshiing & Badeap K. Lyngdoh won the 1st runner up for their film U thlen and Assam's Manas Sagra won the 2nd runner up for his film Little Hearts.